If you need to update your iPhone, you’ve come to the right place.

 Should you keep getting errors about verifying the update, you may need to re-download it.
 You can remove the update data by going back to General in the Settings app.
 Tap iPhone Storage, then find the iOS update in the list.
 Select it and choose Delete Update, then you can try to re-download it.

-Even if your phone is set to sync via Wi-Fi, you need plug it in using a Lightning cable before you can update with iTunes.
-Once you connect your phone to your computer open iTunes and the device indicator will pop up again.
+Even if your phone is set to sync via Wi-Fi, you need plug it in using a Lightning cable before you can update with iTunes or Finder.
+Once you connect your phone to your computer open iTunes (or Finder on macOS Catalina and newer) and the device indicator will pop up again.
 Click on it and select your phone.

 On the device page, click Check For Updates (or Update if it’s already found one).
 A popup will notify you of the new version; click Download and Install.
 If you use a passcode, you need to enter it before applying the update.